brianbuccola/brianbuccola.github.io/work.md

 - Brian Buccola, Jeremy Kuhn, and David Nicolas.
 2020.
   [Groups vs. covers revisited: Evidence from symmetric readings of sentences with plurals][grpcov-lb].
-- Brian Buccola and Luka Crnič.
-2020.
-  [NPIs, intervention, and collectivity][intcoll-lb].
 - Amir Anvari, Brian Buccola, and Andreas Haida.
 2018.
   Alternative Questions in Farsi.
   ([slides][miq2018] from a previous workshop)